 We have manufacturing, data and design facilities and other operations in locations subject to natural occurrences such as severe weather, geological events or health epidemics that could disrupt operations.
-A natural disaster that results in a prolonged disruption to our operations may adversely affect our results and financial condition.
+A natural disaster that results in a prolonged disruption, particularly where we have principal manufacturing and design operations, as listed in Item 2.
+Properties, may adversely affect our results and financial condition.